 Puppy Raisers are the heart and soul of Can Do Canines.
 Puppy Raisers transform our mission from words on paper to a priceless reality for people with disabilities.

 In our prison puppy program (and no, we don’t send only the “naughty puppies” here) our puppies receive around-the-clock attention and training from carefully-selected inmates.
 The pups also get “prison breaks” or furloughs.
-Prisons are a contained, artificial environment, so we want to ensure our dogs are also comfortable and able to perform their important skills in a different kinds of settings.
-Foster Volunteers take the pups home for a weekend or longer and expose them to all the places they’ll need to eventually work in, such as restaurants, stores and movie theaters.
+Prisons are a contained, artificial environment, so we want to ensure our dogs are also comfortable and able to perform their important skills in different kinds of settings.
+Foster Volunteers take the pups home for a weekend or longer and expose them to all the places they’ll need to eventually work in, such as restaurants, stores, and movie theaters.

 Throughout the training process, if the dog does not seem like he or she would be a good fit for the program the dog is “career-changed.”
 Our dogs never fail!
 They just move on to other areas of expertise, such as cuddling as a pet or as a therapy dog.
-A career-change may happen for a variety of reasons, such as a health and temperament.
+A career-change may happen for a variety of reasons, such as health and temperament.

 To learn more about adopting a dog who has been career changed click here.